| Title: | Internal Fragment Identification from Top-Down Mass Spectrometry |

 callFrom |

-list of $pepTab (table of peptide as single charge positive ions), $abc ('representative' list of all combinations to add).
+This functions returns a list containing $pepTab (table of peptide as single charge positive ions), $abc ('representative' list of all combinations to add).
 Main result in $pepTab

 Check & complete settings for mixed of variable and fixed modifications.
 The final format is a list with $basMod, $varMod and $varMo2